Nonlinear Models#

 - Returns:

-A tuple where the first element is the disjoint-sets symbol and the second is a set of its newly added successors.
+A tuple where the first element is a disjoint-sets symbol at the root of the directed acyclic graph for the model and the second is a set of

 Examples

-This example creates a symbol of 10 elements that is divided into 4 sets.
+This example creates a symbol of five elements that is divided into two sets, which could be part a

 - Returns:

-A tuple where the first element is the disjoint-lists symbol and the second is a list of its newly added successor nodes.
+A tuple where the first element is the disjoint-lists symbol at the root of the directed acyclic graph for the model and the second is a list of

 Examples